cositap/Calculator/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This calculator allows you to do simple operations (+, -, *, /) and delete the value displayed.
+This calculator allows you to do simple operations (+, -, *, /) and also deleting the value displayed.

 ## Available Scripts